andrianllmm/andrianllmm.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome to my digital space!

-I'm **Andrian**, a dedicated 1st-year Bachelor of Science in Computer Science student at the [University of the Philippines Visayas](https://www.upv.edu.ph/).
+I'm **Andrian**, a dedicated BS in Computer Science student at the [University of the Philippines Visayas](https://www.upv.edu.ph/).

-I’m passionate about full-stack web development, UI/UX design, data science, and natural language processing.
-I’ve developed my skills through a variety of projects and research, applying technical knowledge to real-world problems.
+I have a keen interest in full-stack web development, UI/UX design, data science, and natural language processing.
+I’ve developed my skills through developing and managing web applications, leading design projects, and conducting research.

+I am currently seeking opportunities to leverage technical skills and problem-solving abilities in a dynamic internship environment.

 When I'm away from the keyboard, I enjoy graphic design, playing chess, and strumming the guitar.